trustedsec/PPLFaultDumpBOF/README.md

 You need to start an x64 native visual studio developer prompt.
 Then from that prompt run [makebof.bat](PPLFault/makebof.bat)

 ## Code layout
-The layout of this code closely matches the original, but the original solution files are essentially broken.
+The layout of this code closely matches the original, but the original solution files have been removed as they are unused in a BOF build.
 Start at [entry.c](PPLFault/entry.c) as that is the BOF entry point and where all other .h / .c files are included.

 ## Example Output